nitishmakam/Embox/README.md

 # Embox

-Embox is an extemely simple Web application written in Go.
-This repository is an attempt to familiarize myself with the following technologies:
+Embox is an extremely simple Web application written in Go.
+This project is an attempt to familiarize myself with the following technologies:
 * Go
 * Web Development in Go using Gin
 * Mongo DB